BuildIt-Poland/immutable-web-platform/docs/lessons-learnt.md

 ### Issues with DNS on mac
 * `sudo killall -HUP mDNSResponder; sleep 2;` - if host cannot be resolved

-### jenkins x serverless does not work with bitbucket only classic instance
+> jenkins x serverless does not work with bitbucket only classic instance

+>  Argo does not provide event triggers for automatically kicking off your CI jobs, but we plan to do so in the near future.
+Until then, you can easily write a cron job that checks for new commits and kicks off the needed workflow, or use your existing Jenkins server to kick off the workflow.